Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

 Numbing medicine is then rubbed onto part of your belly.
 Sometimes, the medicine is given through a shot in the skin on the belly area.

-The health care provider inserts a long, thin needle through your belly and into the womb.
+Your health care provider inserts a long, thin needle through your belly and into your womb.
 A small amount of fluid (about 4 teaspoons) is removed from the sac surrounding the baby.

 The fluid is sent to a laboratory.
 Testing may include: